 How Does Venous Insufficiency Develop?

 Your veins have an important job.
 They move blood to your heart, where it is pumped to your lungs for an infusion of oxygen.
 The veins in your legs must work against gravity to get blood where it needs to go.
-A series of one-way valves are carefully designed help along the way.
-The valves ensure that blood flows in the right direction by opening to let it pass through, then closing to prevent it from going backwards.
+A series of one-way valves are carefully designed to help along the way.
+The valves ensure that blood flows in the right direction by opening to let it pass through, then closing to prevent it from going backward.

 Over time, your valves can weaken.
 This degeneration is often a side effect of aging.
 When your valves are not functioning properly, blood can leak through.
 Eventually, it pools in the lower half of your body, causing a variety of problems.
 For example, you may begin to experience venous hypertension.